-How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

-benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.
-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+- How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
+Not applicable - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?